parsakafi/wp-meta-optimizer/readme.txt

 = What type of meta types supported? =

-WP Meta Optimizer can save default WordPress meta types like Post/User/Comment/Term.
+Meta Optimizer can save default WordPress meta types like Post/User/Comment/Term.

 = Can I use this plugin for custom post types? =